autowarefoundation/autoware/docker/README.md

 This stage is a Autoware Universe Planning/Control runtime container.
 It only includes the dependencies given by `/rosdep-universe-planning-control-exec-depend-packages.txt` and the binaries built in the `universe-planning-control-devel` stage.

+### `universe-vehicle-system-devel`

+This stage installs the dependency packages based on `/rosdep-universe-vehicle-system-depend-packages.txt` and build the packages under the following directories of `autoware.repos`.

+- `universe/autoware.universe/vehicle`
+- `universe/autoware.universe/system`

+### `universe-vehicle-system`

+This stage is a Autoware Universe Vehicle/System runtime container.
+It only includes the dependencies given by `/rosdep-universe-vehicle-system-exec-depend-packages.txt` and the binaries built in the `universe-vehicle-system-devel` stage.

 ### `universe-devel`

 This stage installs the dependency packages based on `/rosdep-universe-depend-packages.txt` and build the remaining packages of `autoware.repos`: